wrench-project/wrench/doc/source/wrench_102/virtualizedcluster.rst

 The :cpp:class:`wrench::VirtualizedClusterComputeService` derives the :cpp:class:`wrench::CloudComputeService` class.
-One interacts with it in almost the same way as one :ref:`interacts with a cloud servicde <guide-102-cloud>`.
+One interacts with it in almost the same way as one :ref:`interacts with a cloud service <guide-102-cloud>`.
 The one difference between a virtualized cluster service and a cloud service is that the former exposes underlying physical resources, while the latter does not.
 More simply put, with a virtualized cluster service one can create VM